masc-ucsc/docs/docs/pyrope/00-hwdesign.md

     ```

-A programmer will expect that function do_division and do_multiplication will
+A programmer will expect that the function do_division and do_multiplication will
 be instantiated, and called only if the some_opcode condition is true or false.
 In hardware, both modules will be instantiated.
 This means that the previous
 code sequence will instantiate both modules in the hierarchy.
 The challenge is